b-aden/alx-system_engineering-devops/0x01-shell_permissions/README.md

 __10-mirror_permissions__ : Script that sets the mode of the file hello the same as olleh’s mode __11-directories_permissions__ : Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
-__12-directory_permissions__ : Script that creates a directory called my_dir with permissions 751 in the working directory __13-change_group__ : Script that changes the group owner to school for the file hello
+__12-directory_permissions__ : Script that creates a directory called my_dir with permissions 751 in the working directory __13-change_group__ : Script that changes the group owner to school for the file hello __100-change_owner_and_group__ : Script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+__101-symbolic_link_permissions__ : Script that changes the owner and the group owner of _hello to vincent and staff respectively
+__102-if_only __ : Script that changes the owner of the file hello to betty only if it is owned by the user guillaume __103-Star_Wars__ : Script that will play the StarWars IV episode in the terminal